 A tip request will sometimes come when you're not quite expecting it.
 This happens quite often in tourist hotspots such as Cusco, Arequipa and Lima, where foreign tourists have a reputation for tipping beyond the norm.

-- Photos: Some photo opportunities come at a price, especially in Cusco where women in traditional dress (often leading lavishly adorned llamas) charge one or two soles for a picture.
+- Photos: Some photo opportunities come at a price, especially in Cusco where women in traditional dress (often leading a lavishly adorned llama or alpaca) charge one or two soles for a picture.
 Always ask before taking someone's photo, and bear in mind that a service charge/tip may be necessary.

 - Directions: If you ask for directions while strolling around a town or city, a friendly local may offer to show you to your destination.
 There's always a chance that your informal guide will expect a tip (propina) upon arrival, so politely turn down the offer if you don't want (or need) the extra assistance.